-One great example of modeling practice is the setting of wicked problems.
+One great example of modelling practise is the setting of wicked problems.
 Design studio teaching forms around project briefs and problem setting, usually problems that are grounded in the realities of professional practice.
-The tutor sets a project brief which usually has an ill defined problem that the students need to address, the answer the students seek may change as the student grapples with solving the problem.
+The tutor sets a project brief which usually has an ill-defined problem that the students need to address, the answer the students seek may change as the student grapples with solving the problem.
 The students work on these projects in the studio, both alone, but with their classmate working on their solutions around them, and collaboratively with their classmates as a peer learning and support network.
-Through out their time working on the project, tutors will provide feedback and guidance.
+Throughout their time working on the project, tutors will provide feedback and guidance.
 At various points throughout the year, the students will present their work to the tutors, professional practitioners and their classmates for “critique (crit) sessions” intended to stimulate reflection on and discovery of their learning through reviews and student questioning.

 So just a quick hurl around the concept of studio, it is such an amazingly interesting and intricate concept that I could easily write all day but maybe for the purpose of a wee blog post, this is enough.
 Feel free to come grab a coffee with me and chat more though.

 O’Connor E, (2007) The centripetal force of expression: Drawing embodied histories into glassblowing.
 Qualitative Sociology Review 3(3): 113–134.

 Motley P, Chick NL and Hipchen E, (2016) A conversation about critique as a signature pedagogy in the Arts and Humanities.
 Arts and Humanities in Higher Education 16(3): 223–228.